marsp0/pbr-software-renderer/README.md

 ## References

-The references are pretty much the same ones listed in the [Phong Software Renderer](https://github.com/marsp0/phong-software-renderer) and can be found [here](https://github.com/marsp0/software-renderer/wiki/References)
+The references are pretty much the same ones listed in the [Phong Software Renderer](https://github.com/marsp0/phong-software-renderer) and can be found [here](https://github.com/marsp0/software-renderer/wiki/References).

 ## Code flow

-the above diagram shows how the execution of the program flows
+the below diagram shows how the execution of the program flows

 ``` mermaid
 %%{init: { 'theme':'forest' } }%%